microsoft/onnxruntime/docs/execution-providers/community-maintained/CANN-ExecutionProvider.md

 ### dump_om_model

-Whether to dump the OM(Offlined Model for Aasend Npu) to disk.
+Whether to dump the offline model for Ascend AI Processor to an .om file.

 Default value: true